CBenghi/ids-tool/README.md

       - [ ] Includes IFC type inheritance
     - [ ] Pset name validity -> No custom "PSET_*"
     - [ ] Measures
-        - [ ] If a value is provided then it needs to be checked
+        - [x] If a value is provided then it needs to be checked
+        - [x] Test cases added
+        - [ ] Discuss with IDS group: clarify the list of valid measures
+        - [ ] Discuss with IDS group: clarify the case sensitivity logic (currently PascalCase based on Development files)
   - [x] Cardinality for facets (in requirements)
     - [x] partOf
     - [x] classification